 All of these factors, plus more, will be taken into consideration in order to give you an accurate quote.

 Are There Discounts Available on Landlord Insurance in Alabama?

 Just like the majority of insurance policies, landlord insurance offers subscriber discounts.
 When searching for landlord insurance quotes, be sure to ask about the following discounts to see if you qualify:

 - New customer discount

 - Claims-free discount

 - Industry affiliation discount

 This list is not exhaustive, and every insurance company has different discounts, so be sure to ask about any discounts you may not be aware of.

 How Do I Get Landlord Insurance in Alabama?

 Searching for a landlord insurance policy can be confusing - intricate wording, funny exclusions, and even getting the run-around.
-Our agents are always available to help you, from explaining policies and finding discounts, to suggesting coverage and even help with filing a claim.
+Our independent insurance agents are always available to help you, from explaining policies and finding discounts, to suggesting coverage and even help with filing a claim.
 We want you to get the best coverage at the best price.